The Top 5 Best Options for Skirting for Trailers (Plus the 3 we’d NEVER recommend!)

 2. Bricks or Cinderblocks

 Stacking bricks or cinderblocks is another common recommendation for trailer skirting.
-However, unless you have masonry skills, it’s difficult to seal bricks properly to fully cut off airflow.
+However, it’s difficult to seal bricks properly to cut off airflow fully unless you have masonry skills.
 Any gaps or holes left visible in the blocks or bricks will attract mice.

-Plus, bricks or cinderblocks are a more permanent option and would make moving a trailer or accessing the undercarriage of an RV very difficult.
+Plus, bricks or cinderblocks are a more permanent option and would make moving a trailer or accessing an RV’s undercarriage very difficult.

 3. Particle board or Plywood

-Plywood is an attractive option for RV skirting that is also very affordable.
-It’s most commonly used for people who live in trailers and never intend to travel.
+Plywood is an attractive and affordable option for RV skirting.
+It’s most commonly used by people who live in trailers and never intend to travel.

-However, if you’re in an area with lots of rain or snow, moisture will slowly deteriorate the wood.
+However, moisture will slowly deteriorate the wood if you’re in an area with lots of rain or snow.
 Moisture in an RV can cause serious damage, so a moisture-wicking material will be a better option.

 Best Trailer Skirting Options